Recognizing When Anxiety Is Out of Control

 Excessive Worry About Everyday Issues

 When anxiety is out of control, even minor issues can feel monumental.
-Individuals may find themselves obsessing over hypothetical problems, replaying worst-case scenarios, or fixating on details that others might overlook.
-This relentless cycle of worry can feel paralyzing, leaving little room for enjoyment or relaxation.
+You may find yourself obsessing over hypothetical problems, replaying worst-case scenarios, or fixating on details that others overlook.
+This relentless cycle of worry can feel paralyzing.

 Causes of Anxiety Escalation